carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.WheelPhysicsControl<a name="carla.WheelPhysicsControl"></a>
-Class that defines specific physics parameters for wheel objects that will be part of a [carla.VehiclePhysicsControl](#carla.VehiclePhysicsControl) to simulate vehicle it as a material object.
+Class that defines specific physical parameters for wheel objects that will be part of a [carla.VehiclePhysicsControl](#carla.VehiclePhysicsControl) to simulate vehicle it as a material object.

 <h3>Instance Variables</h3>
 - <a name="carla.WheelPhysicsControl.tire_friction"></a>**<font color="#f8805a">tire_friction</font>** (_float_)